yellcorp/dupescan/readme.rst

 ~~~~~~~~~

 usage: correlate [-h] [-v] [-m] [-r] [-a] [-c] [--no-colorize] [--no-summary]
-                 [--buffer-size SIZE] [--version]
+                 [--max-memory SIZE] [--max-buffer-size SIZE] [--version]
                  DIR DIR

 Compare two directories by content.

 positional arguments:
   DIR                   Paths to the directories to be compared.

 optional arguments:
   -h, --help            show this help message and exit
   -v, --verbose         Log detailed information to STDERR.
   -m, --matches         List files that appear in both directories.
-  -r, --removes       List files that appear only as a descendant of the first
+  -r, --removes         List files that appear only as a descendant of the
-                      directory.
+                        first directory.
   -a, --adds            List files that appear only as a descendant of the
                         second directory.
   -c, --colorize        Colorize output.
   --no-colorize         Force colorizing off.
 If neither --colorize or --no-
                         colorize is specified, it will be enabled if a
                         compatible terminal is detected.
   --no-summary          Suppress the summary.
-  --buffer-size SIZE  Specifies the size of each buffer used when comparing
+  --max-memory SIZE     Specifies the maximum amount of memory to use when
+                        comparing a set of potentially duplicate files.
+This
-                      files by content.
-This option accepts a byte count.
-The
+                        option accepts a byte count.
+The default is 268435456.
+  --max-buffer-size SIZE
+                        Specifies the maximum size of buffers used when
+                        comparing a set of potentially duplicate files.
+This
-                      default is 4096.
+                        option accepts a byte count.
+The default is 1048576.
   --version             show program's version number and exit

 If none of -m/--matches, -r/--removes, -a/--adds is specified, all are
 reported.